ojumah20/projects/README.md

 # projects
-How to build a simple statement analyzer
+Implementing a statement analyzer using python to understand customer's spending patterns for product recommendations